-- Presentation and discussion of the results from the national biographic reports on prosocial behaviours - What Prosociality is and how to use pro-sociality to strengthen the educative contents of the school activities. - What is and how to manage the educative conflict - How can we use the Prosocial Model to strengthen the social inclusion and integration? - Preparation and delivery of the prosocial learning activities - Identification of the major learning activities to achieve the main objectives - Debate and discussion - Conclusions and next steps
+- Presentation and discussion of the results from the national biographic reports on prosocial behaviours. - What Prosociality is and how to use it to strengthen the educative contents of the school activities. - What is and how to manage the educative conflict. - How can we use the Prosocial Model to strengthen the social inclusion and integration? - Preparation and delivery of the prosocial learning activities. - Identification of the major learning activities to achieve main objectives. - Debate and discussion. - Conclusions and next steps.